jachymjar/Mixing-Homogeneity-Paste-Flow-Analysis/README.md

 # Mixing-Homogeneity-Paste-Flow-Analysis
-Source code for software developed for research on automated approaches to high-throughput sample mixing and piston rheometry
+Source code for software developed for research on automated approaches to high-throughput sample mixing and computer vision piston rheometry